 Lincoln Law School offers LLM courses in International Law and International Business Law.

 Undertaking a masters course in law at Lincoln, enables students to take advantage of excellent tuition in a superb environment that boasts facilities which are second to none.
 Through a range of bespoke modules our students gain the knowledge and skills that prepare them for a wide variety of careers.

 For more information on the school please download our School Brochure (PDF)

-Alice, an active member of the university’s Law Society, recently completed a fundraising challenge in which she ran up and down Lincolns infamous Steep Hill dressed as a swan to raise money for AMICUS- an American charity that opposes the death penalty and helps to provide representation for those on death row.
+Alice, an active member of the University’s Law Society, recently completed a fundraising challenge in which she ran up and down Lincoln's famous Steep Hill dressed as a swan to raise money for AMICUS - an American charity that opposes the death penalty and helps to provide representation for those on death row.